JustinSalsbery/network/README.md

 - Damn Vulnerable Web App
 - nmap: Port and IP scanners
 - IDS: Router option to duplicate traffic to IDS.
-- VPN: Router option for IP destination censorship.
+- VPN: Router options for IP destination censorship and port forwarding.

 Needed scripts:
-- `pcap` to `dot` graph.
 - Generate graph by connecting components to their interface.
 Use IPs as the edge labels and the container names as the node name.
 - Randomly restart containers with a select image name.